2024–25 Kansas Jayhawks men's basketball team

 The 2024–25 Kansas Jayhawks men's basketball team represented the University of Kansas in the 2024–25 NCAA Division I men's basketball season, the Jayhawks' 127th basketball season.
 The Jayhawks, members of the Big 12 Conference, played their home games at Allen Fieldhouse in Lawrence, Kansas.
 They were led by 22nd year Hall of Fame head coach Bill Self.

+The Kansas Jayhawks drew an average home attendance of 15,300, the 10th-highest of all college basketball teams.

 Offseason

 Coaching staff changes

-As of May 2024, no coaches have left Kansas.
+As of May 2024, no coaches had left Kansas.

 Entered NBA draft

 Players listed below were underclassmen who had entered the 2024 NBA draft.
 Class provided was class from previous season.